 - Data encryption – translating the patient data in transit and at rest into the form that cannot be decrypted by unauthorized users or users who do not have an encryption key.
 There are lots of data encryption types, for example, file-level, block-level, etc.

-- Security audit procedures – regular security measures such as vulnerability assessment, penetration testing, continuous system monitoring, etc.
+- Security audit procedures – regular security measures such as vulnerability assessment, penetration testing, continuous system monitoring, HIPAA-compliant software hosting, etc.

-You can find more details on these measures in the recent article by my colleague Alena Niluliak, ScienceSoft’s healthcare IT consultant.
+You can find more details on these measures in my recent article.

 Let’s see how the principles of HIPAA compliance can be realized in real-life software development projects.